Supporting New Zealand small businesses for 5 years.

 So, can a business loan be used for personal debts and expenses?

 The safest bet is always to keep your business and personal finances separate.
-This ensures you’ll face no legal issues.
-Plus it makes managing your finances easier.
+This ensures you’ll face no legal issues and helps maximize your personal income by keeping business expenses and deductions clear.
+Plus it makes managing your finances easier and pays off in the long run by avoiding confusion with tax liabilities.

-Apply online today.
+.
 It only takes five minutes and you’ll receive a quick response to your application.
+If you have any questions, please get in touch with us.